apester/neurodynex3/doc/exercises/hodgkin-huxley.rst

 Question
 ~~~~~~~~
 Use the function :func:`.HH.plot_data` to visualize the dynamics of the system for the fast and the slow case above.
 Discuss the differences between the two situations.
 Why are the two "threshold" voltages different?
-Link your observation to the gating variables m,n, and h.
-Hint: have a look at `Chapter 2 Figure 2.3 <Chapter_>`_
+Link your observation to the gating variables :math:`m`, :math:`n`, and :math:`h`.
+Hint: have a look at `Chapter 2 Figure 2.3 <Chapter_>`_.

 Exercise: Rebound Spike